nf-core/eager/docs/usage.md

 ```

 It is important to use the paired-end wildcard globbing as `--skip_collapse`
-can only be used on paired-end data! :warning: If you run this and also with
+can only be used on paired-end data! :warning: If you provide this option together with
 `--clip_readlength` set to something (as is by default), you may end up
 removing single reads from either the pair1 or pair2 file.
 These will be NOT
 be mapped when aligning with either `bwa` or `bowtie`, as both can only accept